 - Deliberately breaking these rules may result in you not being allowed to use the Internet or computers.

-We have an Online Safety and Acceptable Use policy and a Remote Learning Policy with clear guidance on how we manage breaches of the rules whether deliberate or accidental; this can be found on our Policy Page or you can ask to see a copy in school.
+We have an Online Safety and Acceptable Use policy and a Remote Learning Policy with clear guidance on how we manage breaches of the rules whether deliberate or accidental; these can be found on our Policy Page or you can ask to see a copy in school.

 Children are confidently accessing the Internet from an ever earlier age but hopefully we can work together to keep your children safe and secure both within and beyond school (e.g. at a friend’s house or at home).